 You will get rashes if you don’t monitor leakage- Unless you have a problem with your vesicostomy that needs to be addressed by a doctor it can usually be controlled by simply emptying your bladder as much as your doctor recommends do.
 This sounds like a simple thing to do but so many people don’t do it and let their bladder get filled to the max before they even think about emptying.
 This is not only incredibly bad for you and can risk infections and all kinds of other medical problems that may need surgery but it will also cause painful rashes from the leakage.
 If you empty your bladder as much as you are supposed it won’t take them long and you can avoid these painful rashes otherwise get used to them!

 When I had my stoma put in it was a much longer recovery time than I would have imagined and I have my moment but it’s not a decision I ever would take back or have undone.
 I can hang out with friends longer than three hours and have some privacy because I don’t have to worry about bringing a companion along to help me use the bathroom which some people have to do but I am grateful I do not.
 I know people who have been in similar situations and won’t touch certain foods because of these experiences so you are not alone!
 When you are disabled sometimes you have to do things that will make you uncomfortable for a couple of weeks to make your life better and maybe even give up some food but I am okay with that!
 I don’t regret this decision because now I am able to be left alone for a few hours which I never would have been able to do if I didn’t have this surgery.
-This is part of an on-going series where I will periodically share what it’s like to live with some of the conditions I have.
-If you would like to contribute you are more than welcome to contact me and it would bring me great joy to share your story.
 I have two stoma’s one connected to my bladder which I talked about today and the other is to my colon so this will be part of a two-part post.
 If you like this post and want to learn more check out the second part of this post.
 If you liked this post or have questions please let me know in the comments below.